strogiyotec/WanShiTong/postgres/memory/Raid.md

 # Raid

 Disk contains mechanical elements which have a high failure rates.
-If disk fails , all the data stored on it is is lost.
+If disk fails , all the data stored on it is lost.

 ### Definitions